MichaelLeonffu/tmd-tech-challenge/docs/PROGRESS.md

   - This way the key stays on the server and doesn't get built into the client.

 ## Day 2: Tuesday (Base App)
+**Roughly 8 Hours**

+- Today felt slower than yesterday; I ran into things that I'm quite new to or inexperienced with.
+- I'm not very good at CSS/HTML; so I can follow can create the backend fo the React app but I don't have much experience with how to use things like flexbox or how to enter elements.
+- On top of that I ran into some bugs that kept holding me back.
+Things like not knowing cookies can only be a certain size, and some typing issues with Functional Components.
+- Ultimately today felt like it should have been quite easy but it took longer than expected.
+- But I do like how much I'm learning about React and making UIs; I just wish I had more experience so I can get to the point where I can start making some real headway and innovations in the design.
+I really want to get into the optimizations and really have a deep understanding of how everything is working together.
+I like that feeling.

 ### Test Api and Store's update
 **60 Minutes**